girlwhodrawsandstuff/react-image-carousal/README.md

 ## Available Scripts

-To start the project, run:
+To start the project, download all dependencies and run:

 ### `npm start`